Reporting greenhouse gas emissions

 Important Notice

-The Notice with respect to reporting of greenhouse gases (GHGs) for 2022 and 2023 was published on January 28, 2023 in the Canada Gazette and is applicable to reporting of 2023 data.
+The Notice with respect to reporting of greenhouse gases (GHGs) for 2024 and 2025 was published on December 9, 2023 in the Canada Gazette and is applicable to reporting of 2024, 2025 and now 2026 data.
 The notice describes who must report and what information must be reported.

 Facilities that reported their emissions in the previous year must inform us if they do not meet the current year’s reporting criteria by submitting a Does Not Meet Criteria (DNMC) report through the Single Window system.